OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Summary

-The ontology provider follows the recommendations and requirements outlined on the Ontology Standardization Guidelines and the Project Management Guidelines pages.
+The ontology provider MUST follow the recommendations and requirements outlined on the [Ontology Standardization Guidelines]() and the [Ontology Project Management Guidelines]() pages.

 ## Purpose